jonnonz1/nz-statute-book/acts/public/2014/veterans-support-act-2014.md

   (b) sections 4 and 5 of the Maori Housing Act 1935; or (c) sections 154 to 161 of the District Court Act 2016; or (d) sections 87(2)﻿(b), 88AE(1)﻿(a), 103, 104, and 105 to 106B of the Summary Proceedings Act 1957; or
-  (e) section 27Y of the Social Security Act 1964 (as saved by section 256(1) of the Child Support Act 1991) or sections 71 and 86A of the Social Security Act 1964; or
+  (e) section 27Y of the Social Security Act 1964 (as saved by section 256(1) of the Child Support Act 1991) or regulations made under section 444 of the Social Security Act 2018; or
   (f) sections 105, 110, 118, and 121 of the Family Proceedings Act 1980 (as saved by section 259(1) of the Child Support Act 1991); or
   (g) the Child Support Act 1991; or
   (h) subparts 1, 2, and 5 of Part 2 or section 193 of the Student Loan Scheme Act 2011; or